blakebrandon-hub/Groove-Hub/README.md

 # 🎵 Groove Hub

-Groove Hub is a virtual space where users can chat, share music from YouTube, and listen together in sync
+Groove Hub is a virtual space where users can chat, share music from YouTube, and listen together in sync.

 <img width="1366" height="768" alt="ghv2" src="https://github.com/user-attachments/assets/258f9527-32c0-47e1-8e23-c82be0d562bf" />